List of Saint Seiya characters: Other deities

 He is first mentioned in passing when Athena visits her older sister Artemis, the Goddess of the Moon, and is said to merely watch over the time of the day.
-He is finally revealed by author Kurumada in the final installments of Next Dimension, as the extremely powerful God of the Sun, older brother of Athena and Artemis and son of Zeus; who has descended to pass judgment on his younger sister and her Bronze Saints, for their transgressions and constant defiance of the gods.
+He is finally revealed by author Kurumada in the final installments of Next Dimension, as the God of the Sun, older brother of Artemis and Athena and son of Zeus; who has descended to pass judgment on his younger sister and her Bronze Saints, for their transgressions and constant defiance of the gods.
 Even though Apollo at first shows hostility towards Athena and her Bronze Saints, he does it out of concern for his younger sister and to protect Earth from their father Zeus' wrath; as he later shows mercy and spares Athena's and her Bronze Saints' lives removing their memories of their past connection and their time together.